 View this post on Instagram

-“Looking back, I switched to 212 around 2014, 2013.
-And last time I competed as an Open, I think it was 2012.
-Before that time, I was competing just you know, I diet, I didn’t really think about it or think about anything, I just competed and did it well.
-Then, everything clicked.
-Then, 2012 I started doubting myself because something wasn’t right,” he said.
-“When I was in prep, I wasn’t getting in shape as quickly as I used to be.
-I start seeing some body parts like missing, especially my biceps.
+However, things began to change.
+“Then everything clicked.
+Then in 2012, I started doubting myself because something wasn’t right,” he said.
+“When I was in prep, I wasn’t getting in shape as quickly as I used to.
+I started seeing some body parts missing, especially my biceps.
 Now, I think it’s a nerve issue or something.”

 Here is the Streaming: